Religious intolerance in Canada

 bigotry, they later decided that she was unfit to serve as a judge because of

-her hobbies.
+her personal interests and hobbies.
 Director of the Miss Toronto Tourism pageant notes that hers is a

 private organization, receives no government funds, and thus can discriminate on